Remorax/VeeAlign/README.md

 ## Files

-There are two main files:
+There are four script files:
-1. `src/main.py`: This is the only runnable script.
+1. `src/main.py`: This is the script that needs to be run.
 It conducts K-fold "sliding window" evaluation, and can be run to reproduce the results of multi-facted two-step attention, as explained in the paper.
+2. `src/data_preprocessing.py`: This script contains code to preprocess data for running.
+3. `src/ontology.py`: This script contains code to parse the ontology.
-2. `src/config.ini`: This file contains the configurational values for `main.py`, and can be adjusted to make the code run for `conference`, `lebensmittel`, `freizeit` and `web-directory`datasets.
+4. `src/config.ini`: This file contains the configurational values for `main.py`, and can be adjusted to make the code run for `conference`, `lebensmittel`, `freizeit` and `web-directory`datasets.
 This is explained in further detail below.

 We also provide the datasets used for experimentation, in the `datasets` folder (also included in the data appendix).